ropensci/roweb3/content/blog/2020-05-19-covid-19-open-data/index.Rmd

   - Ilaria Prosdocimi
   - Sam Albers
   - Claudia Vitolo
-featured: true
+featured: yes
-date: 2020-05-19
+date: '2020-05-19'
 tags:
   - packages
-  - R
   - community
   - reproducibility
   - data
   - data-access
   - open-data
-description: "Open data for your research when you can't get to the lab or field"
+description: Open data for your research when you can't get to the lab or field
-# twitterImg: blog/2019/06/04/post-template/name-of-image.png
 output:
   html_document:
-    keep_md: true
+    keep_md: yes
 ---

 The COVID-19 pandemic has dramatically impacted all of our lives in a very short period of time.